-Highlights of the groundwater monitoring programs for 2019 include:
+Highlights of the groundwater monitoring programs for 2020 include the following:

-- Monitoring conducted at BNL's major research facilities (e.g., AGS, RHIC, NSLS-II, and BLIP) and support facilities (e.g., STP, WMF, MPF, and vehicle maintenance facilities) did not identify any new impacts to groundwater quality resulting from current operations. - During 2016-2018, BNL characterized a plume of deeper than previously defined VOC contamination in the Western South Boundary area.
-Four new extraction wells were installed to remediate the deeper contamination and allow for achievement of the cleanup goal of meeting Maximum Contaminant Levels (MCLs) in the Upper Glacial aquifer by 2030.
-The new extraction wells began full-time operation in March 2019. - Due to the detection of ethylene dibromide (EDB) in the North Street East area at concentrations above the 0.05 μg/L DWS since 2015, in 2019 BNL began making modifications to the treatment system that will allow the EDB plume to be remediated within the OU III ROD-specified 2030 cleanup timeframe for the Upper Glacial aquifer.
-The modified treatment system is expected to be fully operational by mid-2020. - After meeting its cleanup objectives, in 2019 BNL submitted Petitions for Closure for the HFBR pump and recharge system, the Building 452 Freon-11 groundwater treatment system, and the OU I South Boundary groundwater treatment system.
-The regulatory agencies approved these petitions in March, August, and September 2020, respectively.
-Furthermore, because the North Street treatment system has also met its cleanup objectives, BNL will submit a petition for
+- Monitoring conducted at BNL's major research facilities (e.g., AGS, RHIC, NSLS-II, and BLIP) and most support facilities (e.g., WMF, MPF, and the site vehicle maintenance facility) did not identify any new impacts to groundwater quality resulting from current operations.
+However, during 2020, the corrosion inhibitor tolyltriazole (TTA) was detected in the shallow groundwater near the STP recharge basins at concentrations up to 0.45 mg/L, which exceeded the NYS AWQS of 0.05 mg/L. - Due to the detection of ethylene dibromide (EDB) in the North Street East area at concentrations above the 0.05 μg/L DWS since 2015, in 2019 BNL began making modifications to the existing VOC treatment system that will allow the EDB plume to be remediated within the OU III ROD-specified 2030 cleanup timeframe for the Upper Glacial aquifer.
+The modified treatment system was fully operational by mid-2020. - Because the North Street treatment system met its cleanup objectives, BNL submitted a petition for its closure in early 2020.
+The petition was approved by the regulatory agencies. - Continued monitoring of the former HFBR facility is now conducted using a network of monitoring wells located immediately downgradient of the facility.
+During 2020, tritium was detected above the 20,000 pCi/L DWS, with a maximum concentration of 25,300 pCi/L. - Following the significant increase in Sr-90 concentrations to 1,170 pCi/L observed during 2019 in BGRR facility monitoring wells, Sr-90 concentrations decreased significantly during 2020, and were less than 5 pCi/L by early 2021.
+The variations in Sr-90 concen-

-- its closure in early 2020.
-These treatment systems, and their associated monitoring wells, will be maintained for potential future use in addressing the emerging contaminants of concern, PFAS, and 1,4-dioxane. - Continued monitoring of the HFBR facility is now conducted using a network of monitoring wells located immediately downgradient of the facility.
-During 2019, tritium was detected above the 20,000 pCi/L DWS, with a maximum concentration of 35,900 pCi/L. - During 2019, a significant increase in Sr-90 concentrations were observed in BGRR facility monitoring wells, increasing from less than 1 pCi/L DWS in 2018 to 1,170 pCi/L in October 2019.
-This increase appears to have resulted from the rising water table leaching residual Sr-90 from contaminated soils beneath the building and adjacent below ground duct area. - In early 2019, BNL continued its effort to characterize the extent of PFAS by sampling 33 permanent wells and installing 11 temporary wells along the southern site boundary.
-PFAS were detected in several south boundary area wells, with a maximum combined concentration of PFOS and PFOA of 69.2 ng/L, slightly below the current 70 ng/L HAL.
-For 2020, BNL is planning on conducting a comprehensive sampling of approximately 350 on-site and off-site monitoring wells for PFAS and 1,4-dioxane, as well as conducting detailed characterization of the PFAS plumes originating from the former and current firehouse facilities.
+- trations appear to be related to seasonal changes in the position of the water table, with higher concentrations observed following significant rises in the water table (such as in 2019) when residual Sr-90 present in the deep vadose zone soils can be leached into the groundwater. - During 2020, BNL conducted a comprehensive sampling of approximately 360 on-site and off-site monitoring wells for PFAS and 1,4-dioxane, as well as detailed characterization of the high concentration PFAS plumes originating from the former and current firehouse facilities.
+The monitoring results are presented in Volume 2 of the 2020 Site Environmental Report.